hlandau/acmetool/README.md

 [**Binary releases are also available.**](https://github.com/hlandau/acme/releases)

-You will need Go installed.
+You will need Go installed to build from source.

 If you are on Linux, you will need to make sure the development files for `libcap` are installed.
 This is probably a package for your distro called